What Is a Leach Field?

 - Issues with toilet flushing (low pressure, slow flushing, not flushing).

-- Sewage odours coming from drains, the septic tank, or leach field.
+- Sewage odors come from drains, septic tanks, or leach fields.

 - Standing water or wet, mushy grass over the leach field.